 What Are Battle Belts And What Are They Used For?

-Battle belts are a system of wearing all your necessary equipment while still being able to move quickly and efficiently.
+Battle belts offer a great way to wear all your necessary equipment while still being able to move quickly and efficiently.

-They feature a variety of pouches and attachments which allow you to customize what is attached.
+They feature a variety of pouches and attachments which allow you to customize what you carry.

 They are primarily used by military personnel, law enforcement officers, survivalists, security contractors, EMTs, etc. for quick access to gear in case of emergency or combat scenario.